ymcatwincities/openy/README.md

 composer create-project ymcatwincities/openy-project:8.1.x-dev MY_PROJECT --no-interaction
 ~~~

-## Run Vagrant with full provisioning
+## Run on Vagrant with full provisioning
 This Vagrant Box (CIBox) allows you to make a contribution into OpenY in a few minutes.

 Let's go to the project folder and run command: